 Who lives at Windsor Castle?

-How long does it take to walk around Windsor Castle?
+How long does it take to walk around?

-The recommended time to visit Windsor Castle is 90 minutes to two hours, allowing you to complete the full visitors’ route around the castle and grounds.
+The recommended time to visit Windsor Castle is two to three hours, allowing you to complete the full visitors’ route around the castle and grounds.

 - Booking Facilities